MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 Most IoT systems use either a *connected products* or *connected operations* architectural pattern.
 Each pattern has specific requirements and constraints in the IoT Well-Architected Framework.

 - *Connected products* architectures focus on the *hot path*.
 End users manage and interact with products by using real-time applications.

-  The connected products pattern is applicable for manufacturers who build smart devices for consumers and businesses in a wide range of locations and settings.
+The connected products pattern applies to manufacturers of smart devices for consumers and businesses in a wide range of locations and settings.
 Examples include smart coffee machines, smart TVs, and smart production machines.
 In these IoT solutions, the product builders provide connected services to the product users.

 - *Connected operations​* architectures focus on the *warm or cold path* with edge devices, alerts, and cloud processing.
 These solutions analyze data from multiple sources, gather operational insights, build machine learning models, and initiate further device and cloud actions.